AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 To solve these issues, we propose to introduce a two step object update mechanism through a value duplication ('Clone) and post update adjustment ('Adjust).

+This RFC redefines the semantics of assignment (``:=``) for tagged types in terms of 'Clone and 'Adjust.
+This supersedes the description given in the constructors RFC, where assignment was defined as a destructor call followed by a copy constructor.
+In particular, assignment no longer performs an implicit destructor on the target: the reclamation of the target's resources, where needed, is the responsibility of 'Clone.
+Copy constructors remain in use for initialization (for example ``V2 : T := V1;``), which has no pre-existing target to update.

 Note that this extra complexity is driven from the desire to support natively Ada constructs (aggregates, partial copies, etc) and improve compatibility